guardian/members-data-api/README.md

-# User Attribute Service
+# Membership Attribute Service

-The user attribute service provides an API for managing and retrieving membership attributes associated with a user.
+The membership attribute service provides an API for managing and retrieving membership attributes associated with a user.

 ## Endpoints

+Access to endpoint for a specified id will be protected using an access token (TBD).

+For access to the /me endpoints, valid GU_U and SC_GU_U must be provided in the Cookie request header.

+### Read enpoints

     GET /user-attributes/USER_ID/membership
     GET /user-attributes/me/membership

-To retrieve attributes for a specified id, clients must use an access token (TBD).

-For access to the /me endpoint, GU_U and SC_GU_U cookies must be provided in the request.
+### Write endpoints

+    PUT /user-attributes/USER_ID/membership
+    PUT /user-attributes/me/membership

+The request body must contain JSON in the following structure:

+    {
+    "membershipNumber": "1234567abcdef",
+    "tier": "patron",
+    "joinDate": "2015-04-01"
+    }

+A Content-Type of "application/json" must be provided.

+### Responses

+All responses will have a JSON body.

+Success responses:

+    {
+      "status": "ok",
+      "response": {
+        "membershipNumber": "1234567abcdef",
+        "tier": "patron",
+        "joinDate": "2015-04-01"
+      }
+    }

+Error responses:

+    {
+      "status": "error",
+      "statusCode": 400,
+      "errors": [
+        {
+          "message": "Bad Request",
+          "friendlyMessage": "Json validation error List((obj.membershipNumber,List(ValidationError(List(error.expected.jsstring),WrappedArray()))))",
+          "statusCode": 400
+        }
+      ]
+    }

 ## Running Locally

 Ensure that your ~/.aws/credentials file contains the following: